chentoast/blog/_posts/2022-11-19-Control_as_Inference.md

 Life update: I’ve started grad school!

-The goal of the next few posts will be to gradually build up to this paper here: (planning as diffusion).
+The goal of the next few posts will be to gradually build up to this paper here: [planning as diffusion](https://arxiv.org/abs/2205.09991).
 In order to do so, I’ll need to fully build up some technical machinery along the way - we won’t be re-deriving everything from first principles, but will present the basic results necessary to understand the paper at a conceptual level.
 In this post, we’ll be covering an interesting reformulation of the reinforcement learning framework, by casting learning as inference in a very specially structured graphical model.

 ## The Control as Inference Model  <a name="casi"></a>